 - Gargling with sugar-water: This works, but it’s only effective during the gargling.
 It’s short relief – the minute you spit it out, the pain will return.

 - Drinking alcohol: Just like with vegetable oils, capsaicin is soluble in alcohol.
 A beer will help relieve some pain.
 But, obviously, this is not a solution for everyone.

-- Placing Vaseline on the effected areas: Think of it like masking the pain.
+- Placing Vaseline on the affected areas: Think of it like masking the pain.
 Vaseline will curb the burning feeling pretty quickly.
 This is a topical solution only.
-Don’t put Vaseline in your mouth to combat chili burn!
+Don’t put Vaseline in your mouth to combat chili burn.